Who Can Adopt in Saskatchewan: Eligibility, Background Checks, and Requirements

 - Complete 27-hour PRIDE training plus the 3-hour Aboriginal Cultural Component

-- Pass the three-registry background check (described below)
+- Complete the three required background checks (described below)

 That's the core list.
 There is no upper age limit.
-There is no income threshold beyond demonstrating financial stability sufficient to support a child.
-The system focuses on the stability and suitability of the home, not on matching applicants to an idealized parent profile.
+The reports do not identify a fixed income threshold; the assessment focuses on the stability and suitability of the home, including the ability to support a child.

 Marital Status and Family Configuration